sst/guide/_chapters/save-changes-to-a-note.md

 The code above is doing a couple of things that should be very similar to what we did in the `NewNote` container.

 1. If there is a file to upload we call `s3Upload` to upload it and save the key we get from S3.
+If there isn't then we simply save the existing attachment object, `note.attachment`.

-2. We save the note by making a `PUT` request with the note object to `/notes/:id` where we get the `id` from `this.props.match.params.id`.
+2. We save the note by making a `PUT` request with the note object to `/notes/:id` where we get the `id` from `props.match.params.id`.
 We use the `API.put()` method from AWS Amplify.

 3. And on success we redirect the user to the homepage.